Dekemvriana: Churchill in Athens

 This outbreak of fighting between Allied forces and an anti-German European resistance movement while the war in Europe was still being fought was a serious political problem for Churchill's coalition government in Britain and caused much protest in the British press and the House of Commons.
 To prove his peacemaking intentions to the public, Churchill went to Athens with Field Marshal Harold Alexander, Anthony Eden and Harold Macmillan on Christmas Day (25 December), to preside over a conference to bring about a settlement, in which Soviet representatives (Popov) also participated.

 The conference was to take place in the Hotel Grande Bretagne.
 Later, it became known that there was a plan by the EAM to blow up the building, aiming to kill the participants, which was finally cancelled.
 Instead the conference took place in Phaliro, on the cruiser Ajax.
 From the Greek side Siantos, Partsalidis, Mantakas and Sofianopoulos took part for EAM and Regent Damaskinos, Papandreou, Panagiotis Kanellopoulos, Sofoulis, Kafantaris, Dimitris Maximos, Stefanos Stefanopoulos, Gonatas, Tsaldaris and as a special personality Nikolaos Plastiras for the government.
 It failed because the EAM-ELAS demands were considered excessive.

-Meanwhile, the Soviet Union remained passive about developments in Greece.
-True to the informal Percentages agreement struck between Stalin and Churchill that placed Greece in the British sphere of influence, the Soviet delegation in Greece did not encourage or discourage the EAM's ambitions.
-The delegation's chief gained the nickname "sphinx" among local Communist officers for not giving any clues about Soviet intentions.
-Pravda did not mention the clashes at all.